Twins vs. Brewers Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Pablo Lopez (3-3) will take to the mound for the Twins and make his 14th start of the season.
+- The Twins will hand the ball to Bailey Ober (3-3) for his 10th start of the season.

 |Opponent